thiendangnn63/BootlegCalendar/README.md

 * On the left column will be the upcoming events that the website found in your calendar, which you can mass select to mass delete (Not sure what else to use mass select for).
 * Currently, the website only supports uploading PDF, I will add the feature for uploading .docx (.jpg and .png, too if possible) soon enough.
+* A session lasts for 1 hour.
+Previously, if the session expires, the website fails and doesn't load anything.
+Now, it logs the user out and they have to login again.
+Currently, this is the only way and users have to log back in every hour.

 ### Reminder Settings